 Conversion - Class C shares of the fund automatically convert to Class A shares in the month of the 8-year anniversary of the purchase date.
 Class 529-C shares of the fund automatically convert to Class 529-A shares in the month of the 5-year anniversary of the purchase date.
+The board of trustees of the fund reserves the right at any time, without shareholder approval, to amend the conversion features of the Class C and Class 529-C shares, including without limitation, providing for conversion into a different share class or for no conversion.
+In making its decision, the board of trustees will consider, among other things, the effect of any such amendment on shareholders.

 Frequent trading of fund shares - As noted in the prospectus, certain redemptions may trigger a restriction under the fund's "frequent trading policy."
 Under this policy, systematic redemptions will not trigger a restriction and systematic purchases will not be prevented if the entity maintaining the shareholder account is able to identify the transaction as a systematic redemption or purchase.
 For purposes of this policy, systematic redemptions include, for example, regular periodic automatic redemptions and statement of intention escrow share redemptions.
 Systematic purchases include, for example, regular periodic automatic purchases and automatic reinvestments of dividends and capital gain distributions.
-Generally, purchases and redemptions will not be considered "systematic" unless the transaction is prescheduled for a specific date.
+Generally, purchases and redemptions will not be considered "systematic" unless the transaction is prescheduled for a specific date